Basilica of Saint Mary (Minneapolis): Sound

 The Basilica Cathedral Choir, a 90-voice auditioned, volunteer choir provides choral music on Sunday for the 9:30am Mass as well as on Holy Days of Obligation.
 The Basilica Cathedral Choir sings repertoire spanning a wide range of genres and covering many centuries.
 Music for vespers, confirmations, and special services is provided by the Schola Cantorum, a 12-voice professional choir.

 The present Basilica organ was installed in 1949 as Wicks Opus No. 3047.
 The instrument includes several stops that were scaled and designed by Henry Vincent Willis IV of England as one of a few larger Wicks instruments installed throughout the United States in the 1930s and 1940s.
 After undergoing a complete renovation in Winter, 2008, including an entirely new relay and console, the organ now consists of 82 ranks on 4 manuals and pedal.
 The en-chamade Herald Trumpet is actually tuba-scale and modeled after the English town hall Willis tubas.
 Voiced on 25" wind, it is the most commanding such stop in the Upper Midwest.
+The Saint Paul Chamber Orchestra uses the Basilica as a venue.

 Since 1996, the Basilica has hosted a variety of artists and musical ensembles through its artist-in-residence program.
 As of 2015, the following musical entities were in residence: